fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 - Experimental Setup (Mandatory if available):

   - pool id: Enter the id of the pool this subject belongs to, if applicable.
-If this is included, it should be the name of the top level folder inside primary.
 It must be unique for each pool across a dataset.
 The ID must start with `pool-` followed by any series of alpha-numeric characters (upper and lower cases allowed) or dash `-`.
 No other characters (including white space) are allowed.
 E.g: pool-1.

   - experimental group: Enter the experimental group this subject is assigned to in the study, if applicable.
 E.g: control.